David Grenfell: Political career

-He acted as chairman of the Welsh Parliamentary Labour Party, and in Winston Churchill's coalition government during World War II he served as Secretary for Mines at the Board of Trade (1940–45), in which capacity he argued for the nationalization of the coal industry, and reiterated the call in his 1947 book, Coal.
+He acted as chairman of the Welsh Parliamentary Labour Party, and in Winston Churchill's coalition government during World War II he served as Secretary for Mines at the Board of Trade (1940–45), in which capacity he argued for the nationalisation of the coal industry, and reiterated the call in his 1947 book, Coal.

 From 1948 to 1951 Grenfell was Chairman of the Welsh Tourist Holiday Board; and while holding that post he saw Gower become the first area of Britain to be designated an Area of Outstanding Natural Beauty.
 In 1951 Grenfell was sworn of the Privy Council.
 In 1953 Grenfell became the first Labour politician to hold the title "Father of the House", as the longest continual serving Parliamentarian.
-This was despite Churchill being older and entering Parliament before him, as Churchill had broken his time as an MP.
+Churchill had entering Parliament before him but his time as an MP was not continuous.
 In 1954, at Churchill's 80th birthday ceremony in Westminster Hall, Grenfell (as Father of the House) presented Churchill with an illuminated book signed by nearly every member of Parliament.
 Grenfell said he had "a personal regard and deep respect for a great colleague", and added: "None of us will ever forget his great example to Parliament and to the nation.
 He has been a great leader in our greatest national trial."

 Grenfell held office in many local bodies, and was made an Honorary Freeman of Swansea for his contribution to public service.
 A bust of him now stands in the Swansea Guildhall.
-He was succeeded as Member of Parliament for Gower by his former agent, County Councillor Ifor Davies of Gowerton, who continued to hold the Gower seat until his death in 1982.
+He was succeeded as Member of Parliament for Gower by his former agent, County Councillor Ifor Davies of Gowerton, who held the Gower seat until his death in 1982.
 His brother, William John Grenfell, was for a number of years a member of Llwchwr Urban District Council, representing the Pontybrenin ward.